 - Focus on Core Web Vitals: Large file sizes and bloated code from direct exports can significantly impact your page speed.
 Prioritize native WordPress blocks and clean HTML5 to reduce load time.
 Use caching plugin extensions to improve performance.

-- Semantic HTML: Ensure your text formatting maps correctly to semantic HTML tags.
+- Semantic HTML: Ensure your text formatting maps to the appropriate semantic HTML tags.
 For example, the main title should be an

 <h1>, section headers should be<h2>and<h3>, and quotes should use the<blockquote>tag.
 This helps search engines understand the structure of your content.